islco/sudo/source/_posts/2018-04-10-webrtc-real-time-image-filtering.md

 description:
 ---

-In July 2017, WebRTC (Real-Time Communication) came to Safari on iOS, a move that greatly expanded the audience for media-driven mobile web applications.
-With WebRTC, a browser can not only gain access to media from a user’s microphone or camera, but to _streams_ of media.
-It means the difference between still photos and real-time video playback.
+WebRTC (Real-Time Communication) lets a browser gain access not only to media from a user’s microphone or camera, but to _streams_ of media.
+That means the difference between still photos and real-time video playback.
+In July 2017, WebRTC came to Safari on iOS, a move that greatly expanded the audience for media-driven mobile web applications.

 You can often find WebRTC powering person-to-person communication apps like Google Hangouts or Skype.
 But in this post, it’ll be a tool for person-to-algorithm communication — specifically, real-time image filtering algorithms, like in this demo: